Hiking For Her logo with words and graphic of blue female backpacker with backpack and hiking pole

 Big ego, potential for big trouble.

-And moreso in winter hiking, given the smaller margin for error: shorter daylight hours, temperature extremes, route finding challenges.
+And moreso in winter hiking, given the smaller margin for error: shorter daylight hours, temperature extremes, route finding challenges, not enough fuel (food).

-Ego shows up as stubbornness, blindly clinging to opinions, and inflexibility in the face of changing conditions.
+Ego shows up as stubbornness, blindly clinging to opinions, overtalking others while making decisions, and inflexibility in the face of changing conditions.

 A snowshoer with a big ego: